Wayne Township, Muskingum County, Ohio: Geography

-No municipalities are located in Wayne Township, although the unincorporated community of Duncan Falls lies in the southeastern part of the township.
+No municipalities are located in Wayne Township, although the census-designated place of Duncan Falls lies in the southeastern part of the township.

 Name and history

 Wayne Township was named for Anthony Wayne.
 It is one of twenty Wayne Townships statewide.

 By the 1830s, Wayne Township had a church and two salt works.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.